selwynreu/SQL-Project1/starting_with_questions.md

 Answer:

-Between the cities, we see that majority of the revenue comes from Mountain View at 69.41%.
-The next highest on the list is from San Bruno at 15.61%, then New York at 4.79%, which are all located in the United States.
+Between the cities, we see that majority of the revenue comes from Mountain View at 70.16%.
+The next highest on the list is from San Bruno at 15.79%, then New York at 4.80%, which are all in the United States.

 Between just the countries, we see that 99.68% of the revenue comes from the United States, which makes sense since most of the records come from the United States as well.
 The next highest percentage comes from Canada at 0.11%, then Hong Kong at 0.07%.